hesthers/self-python-practice/SECURITY.md

 - Copyright from `hesthers`, the user and owner of `h.esther` github page.
 - Do not release or leak any information.
 This is illegal action.
 - Do not violate any Internet or Digital law.

+If you find anything that is violated above rules, please leave the comments here or send me an email to let me know.